Auto Accident Lawyer Des Moines IA

 Immediately after the crash, you should always call the police.
 Even if the crash isn’t bad, a police report helpful during the claims process.
 This helps in your insurance company’s investigation, especially if the officer decided on who caused the crash and issued a ticket.

 If you have been a victim of a car accident, you should reach out to a lawyer trusted by your community.
-In Des Moines, Iowa, Johnston Martineau, LLP is the trusted law firm to provide an experienced and dedicated auto accident lawyer.
-Contact Johnston Martineau, LLP to schedule a consultation with a Des Moines, IA auto accident lawyer today.
+In Des Moines, Iowa, Des Moines Injury Law, LLP is the trusted law firm to provide an experienced and dedicated auto accident lawyer.
+Contact Des Moines Injury Law, LLP to schedule a consultation with a Des Moines, IA auto accident lawyer today.